yohanesnuwara/yohanesnuwara/README.md

 ## Hi There!

 I'm Yohanes Nuwara.
-I currently join Asia Pulp & Paper (one of the largest paper companies in the world) as their expert data scientist.
+I currently join Asia Pulp & Paper (one of the largest paper companies in the world) as expert data scientist.
+I am working on computer vision method for precision forestry projects.
 I have been helping clients (mostly professionals) start their journey in Data Science and Machine Learning and implement them in oil and gas projects.
 Visit my [website](https://yohanesnuwara.github.io/).

-**Research/Interests:** Fourier Convolutional Neural Networks (F-CNN) for image segmentation, optimization algorithms
+**Research/Interests:** deep learning in computer vision, optimization algorithms

 ### 🧪 Projects